Sir Alexander Baynham (1459-1524)

 In the same year he was appointed to serve as a JP for Goucestershire, which he did until his own death in 1524.

-The following year he was recorded as a witness to a release and quitclaim by John Clynton on 1st February.
+In 1501 he was recorded as a witness to a release and quitclaim by John Clynton, on 9th February.

 He was also included in the draft plan for the procession of Catherine of Aragon towards London following her arrival in England to marry Prince Arthur; as drawn up by Henry VII’s Council, for 8th November 1501 the plan reads: “Item, the Monday next ensuyng, which shalbe viij. day of November, the said princesse, accompanyed as afor, shall disloge from Chertesey, and drawe towardes Croydon, and ther in tharchbisshops place loge the next night ensuyng, and the Tuesday next day folowing.
 And between Chertesey and Croydon the said princesse shal be met with the personages following, that is to say, my lord of Buk, therle of Kent, my lord Fitzwarren, my lord Saintmond, the lord Stourton, my lord Dudley, thabbotes of Bury and [blank], Sir Waltier Hungerford, Sir Edward Darell, Sir Robert Harecourt, Sir Rogier Lewkenor, Sir Giles Bruges, Sir John Guys, Sir John Longford, Sir John Huddlestone, Sir Alexandre Bayneham, Sir John Rodney, and Sir Edmund Gorge, wherof thei shall have warnyng by my lord chambrelain”.

-In 1502 Alexander was appointed Sheriff of Gloucester for a third time – on 8th November, recorded as ‘Alexander Baynam knt’.
+In 1502 Alexander was appointed Sheriff of Gloucester for a fifth time – on 8th November, recorded as ‘Alexander Baynam knight’.

 He also served for the year 1503-4.